It may be helpful to read our Guide to Accessing Free Personal Care we well as reading this article.

-No. Despite what you might be told occasionally, you can use any provider you like, just remember that if you choose a provider whose hourly rate is higher than the council rates(which will likely be the majority of providers these days), you will need to be able to self fund the difference.
+No. Despite what you might be told occasionally, you can use any provider you like.
+You just need to remember that if you choose a provider whose hourly rate is higher than the council rates, (which will likely be the majority of providers these days), you will need to be able to self fund the difference.
 The principle behind the ‘personalisation’ agenda is all about putting control back to the users of care services.
-Therefore you are in control and no one can tell you who you can and cannot use your direct payments with.
-The only caveat is that the money is from the public purse and as such you must be able to justify where and how its been spent and evidence that it has been used for care and support services and not spent on a luxury holiday to the Caribbean!
+Therefore, you are in control and no one can tell you who to use your direct payments with.
+The only caveat is that the money is from the public purse and as such you must be able to justify where and how it’s been spent.
+You should evidence that it has been used for care and support services and not spent on a luxury holiday to the Caribbean.

 3. The payments can only be used for personal care.

 4. If I want to access direct payments, do I need to become an employer?

 No, not at all.
-In fact we would generally recommend against it unless you are in a position and are prepared to take on all the legal and employer responsibilities on yourself.
+In fact, we would generally recommend against it unless you are in a position and are prepared to take on all the legal and employer responsibilities on yourself.
 If you use a professional established provider of care services like Bright Care, they carry all the legal responsibilities for the safe and proper management of its staff which in turn serve you.

 5. Can I nominate the provider but the council will pay them on my behalf?

-Secondly, if you have chosen option 2, its probably because you do not want the hassle associated of paying a private provider so you if you find yourself being involved in paying a top up you may as well have opted for ‘Option 1’, in which you are responsible for paying the full bill from the care provider.
-Option 1 is defined as ‘The making of a direct payment by the local authority to the supported person for the provision of support’.
-When pursing direct payment, generally speaking, we would strongly recommend Option 1 in connection to getting extra financial support for caring for an elderly loved one.
+Secondly, if you have chosen Option 2, it’s probably because you do not want the hassle associated with paying a private provider.
+So, if you find yourself being involved in paying a top up, you may as well have opted for ‘Option 1’, in which you are responsible for paying the full bill from the care provider.
+‘Option 1’ is defined as ‘the making of a direct payment by the local authority to the supported person for the provision of support’.
+When pursuing direct payment, generally speaking, we would strongly recommend ‘Option 1’ in connection to getting extra financial support for caring for an elderly loved one.